A bout of dog diarrhea (or cat diarrhea) can be an unpleasant experience for both you and your pet.

 Calendula Flowers (Calendula officinalis)

 Also known as pot marigold, Calendula differs from the French marigold that is grown as an annual in gardens.
 Calendula is a medicinal plant that has been in use since the 12th century.
-It is well known for its near-miraculous skin healing properties, but also has some lesser known medicinal effects for fighting cat and dog diarrhea.
+It is well known for its near-miraculous skin healing properties, but also has some lesser known medicinal effects on cat and dog diarrhea.

 Marshmallow Leaf (Althea officinalis)